astorDev/minilang/README.md

-# minilang
+# Minilang

-Minimalistic programming language
+The minimalistic programming language.